halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

     * Branch on quest completion: For this node you need to specify a quest.
 The node chooses the True pin if that quest is completed.

-    * Once: This is node is different from the others.
+    * Once: This node is different from the others.
 It initially chooses the True pin.
 However, after the first time this node is executed, it will always choose the False pin.
 This node automatically serializes its state into a save file if using our default save game system.

 * Options: This node is a bit more complex.
 When it is visited, it should give the player a list options.
 And the option the player will select will specify which node will be executed next.
 This node has many unique features: